signaldust/bunny-jit/README.md

 stored in general purpose registers is called `_ptr` (or simply integers).

-Instructions starting `i` are for integers, `u` are unsigned variants when there is a distinction and `d` is double precision floating point.
-Note that floating-point comparisons return integers, even though they expect `_f64` parameters.
+Instructions starting `i` are for integers, `u` are unsigned variants when there is a distinction, `f` is single-precision float and `d` is double-precision float.
+Note that floating-point comparisons return integers, even though they expect `_f32` or `_f64` parameters.

 ### Instruction set?